dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/OpenIDconnect_practical/Report.md

 * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#1-motivation">1.
 Introduction</a>

    * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#1-motivation">1.1 Motivation</a>

+   * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#31-kinds-of-attacks-on-kube-apiserver">1.2 Kinds of attacks on kube-apiserver</a>

+   * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#32-causes-of-attacks">1.3 Causes of attacks</a>

-   * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#2-research-question">1.2 Research Question</a>
+   * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#2-research-question">1.4 Research Question</a>

+* <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#3-realizing-a-solution">2.
+Realizing a solution</a>

+     * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#33-default-kubernetes-authentication-strategies">2.1 Default kubernetes authentication strategies and their pitfalls</a>

+     * <a href="https://github.com/dikshita-git/Research-Project/wiki/Project-Report#4-how-openid-connect-can-improve-the-security-of-kube-apiserver">2.2 How OpenID Connect can improve the security of kube-apiserver? </a>

 * <a href="">3.
 Fundamentals</a>